apache/sirona/src/site/markdown/graphite.md

 * `org.apache.sirona.graphite.GraphiteBuilder.port`: the graphite instance port
 * `org.apache.sirona.graphite.GraphiteBuilder.charset`: the charset to use with this Graphite instance

-For instance your `commons-monitoring.properties` can look like:
+For instance your `sirona.properties` can look like:

 <pre class="prettyprint linenums"><![CDATA[
 org.apache.sirona.graphite.GraphiteBuilder.address = localhost